Data4Democracy/internal-displacement/workplan.md

 ### Filtering (Interpreter)
 The third filtering requirement is more specific to the `internal-displacement` domain:

-- Filtering out documents not reporting on human mobility (binary classification)
+- Filtering oq  ut documents not reporting on human mobility (binary classification)

 __Activities:__
 - Implement filtering out of documents not reporting on human mobility (modeling)